 I was 34 and running a London theatre when I decided to start a family.
 I thought that making the decision to fit a baby into my busy life was the hard part.
 I was wrong.
 After a year of having ‘sex to schedule’ my partner and I were diagnosed with “Unexplained Infertility” and so began our long – and, at times, heartbreaking – journey to have a child.
 For years I told very few people about my struggle with infertility.
 I thought my secrecy and strength was another professional achievement.
-Then one day I started writing about it…”
+Then one day I started writing about it and everything changed…”

-In 2018 she was nominated as one of Amnesty International’s ‘Women of Suffragette Spirit’; ‘Woman of The Week’ in Stylist magazine; and won the Fertility Foundation’s inaugural ‘Fertility Hero’ Award for her role as a fertility advocate.
+In 2022, Jessica became the first woman in the world to achieve ‘The Sea, Street, Summit Challenge’ – swim the English Channel, run a road marathon (London) and summit Mount Everest.
+She has been nominated as one of Amnesty International’s ‘Women of Suffragette Spirit’; ‘Woman of The Week’ in Stylist magazine; and won the Fertility Foundation’s inaugural ‘Fertility Hero’ Award.

 Jessica’s ‘adventure activism’ is, by her own admission, a bit of an accident as she hates exercise and considers herself to be the most unlikely athlete.
-However, over the last decade she has been taking on some of the world’s most iconic physical and mental endurance challenges to turn the sadness she’s been through into something positive and at the same time raise awareness of what it means to struggle to conceive and to encourage new ways of thinking about family.
-She has run the London Marathon; swum the English Channel; and is now in the final stages of training to climb Mount Everest which will win her the Guinness World record as the first woman to complete the iconic ‘Pond to Peak’ Challenge.
+However, over the last decade since ‘coming out’ about her infertility she has been taking on some of the world’s most iconic physical and mental endurance challenges to turn the sadness she’s been through into something positive and at the same time raise awareness of what it means to struggle to conceive (another of life’s toughest endurance challenges) as well as encourage new ways of thinking about family.
+She has run the London Marathon; swum the English Channel; and on 14th May 2022 summited Mount Everest and became the first woman in the world to achieve ‘The Sea, Street, Summit Challenge’ and one of only two women and the fourteenth person in history to complete the iconic ‘Pond to Peak’ Challenge.
 She is a member of the British Mountaineering Council; The Ramblers; The Long Distance Walkers Association; and the Serpentine, Hampstead Ponds and Dover Open Water Swimming Clubs; and has used her sporting challenges to raise thousands of pounds for charity including Fertility Network UK.